marchaefner/jedit-AnchoredSelection/README.md

   * on copy actions ("Copy" `C+c`, "Copy Append" `C+e C+a`, etc.)
   * when content at the anchor position is deleted, usually by typing, cutting or pasting in the current selection

-### Known issues

-  * Statusbar widget: Re/Unloading the plugin does not remove the widget or its handlers, i.e. unloading does not actually work.
-This needs a crafty workaround due to jEdits wanting statusbar implementation.

 ### TODOs
   * general code cleanup
   * add some docs